 1. Understand why your focus is compromised

 If you’re feeling annoyed at yourself for being unable to concentrate, it’s important to remember that you’re certainly not alone.
-An inability to focus seems to be one of the most common challenges people have faced since lockdown began.
-There has been a 300% increase in online searches for “how to get your brain to focus” since February, and a 110% increase in “how to focus better”.
-Simple tasks that were once routine can now feel like enormous responsibilities.
+An inability to focus was one of the most common challenges people faced during lockdown.
+There was a 300% increase in online searches for “how to get your brain to focus”, and a 110% increase in “how to focus better”.
+For many of us, disruption of our daily routines suddenly made everyday tasks feel like enormous responsibilities – and it’s totally normal to still be feeling the aftermath of this upheaval months later.

-There is actually a scientific reason why so many of us are finding it hard to focus right now.
+In fact, there’s actually a scientific reason why so many of us have been finding it hard to focus since the start of the pandemic.
 The part of the brain that processes critical thinking and the ability to focus is called the prefrontal cortex.
 When it encounters stress chemicals, the prefrontal cortex weakens in order to make way for the more instinctive parts of our brain that might be able to protect us – like the fight or flight response.
-While we may not be in any acute danger right now, the stress of the current situation is ongoing, and this means our prefrontal cortex may be consistently impaired and our ability to focus is affected.
+While we may not be in any acute danger right now, our stress and worry means our prefrontal cortex may be consistently impaired and our ability to focus is affected.

 2. Protect yourself from distraction